Tricktionary/Bandersnatch/README.md

 <img src="images/netflix.jpg" width="1000" height="500">

+### What is Bandersnatch

+Black Mirror: Bandersnatch is a 2018 interactive film in the science fiction anthology series Black Mirror.
+It was written by series creator Charlie Brooker and directed by David Slade.
+Netflix released the standalone film on 28 December 2018.

+In Bandersnatch, viewers make decisions for the main character, the young programmer Stefan Butler (Fionn Whitehead) who is adapting a fantasy choose-your-own-adventure novel into a video game in 1984.
+Other characters include Mohan Thakur (Asim Chaudhry) and Colin Ritman (Will Poulter), both of whom work at a video game company, Butler's father, Peter (Craig Parkinson) and Butler's therapist, Dr. Haynes (Alice Lowe).
+The film is based on a planned Imagine Software video game of the same name which went unreleased after the company filed for bankruptcy.
+It also alludes to Lewis Carroll's own works that feature the bandersnatch creature.
+A piece of science fiction and horror, Bandersnatch incorporates meta-commentary and rumination on free will.

 ### What is this?
 A re-make of netflix's bandersnatch game as a web app created with Django.
 This is essentially a choose your own adventure book.
 All of the paths are based around netflix show black mirrow episode "Bandersnatch".
 This currently comes pre-loaded with one story that I created. a future feature set will be to give users the ability to create their own stories.